 In an attempt to revitalize Tenney, the community began looking for ways to attract new people to town.
 The historic fire hall still housed all of the original fire equipment from as far back as 1904.
 Residents considered turning the building into a fire hall museum, but it never panned out.
 Another idea to preserve the abandoned general store and turn it into a historic store and restaurant never came to pass either.
 Tenney’s location was just too remote to draw new residents.

 Although the census showed slight growth by 2010, one family moved away later that year causing the population to bottom out at just three people.
 Another string of losses hit the buildings in town claiming the two churches and town hall.
 In 2008, a vandal crashed their vehicle into the historic fire hall, badly damaging the northwestern corner of the building.
 At the beginning of 2010, the fire hall was burned to the ground.
-Arson was suspected.
+Arson by one of the locals was suspected.

 When I visited Tenney in October 2014, the only sign of life in the deserted town was at the grain elevator.
 Three dirt roads run through the town, but now hold only ghosts of buildings past.
 The first road merely has a couple of well-worn houses.
 The next, Concord Avenue, used to be the main thoroughfare in town.
 Now it is filled with empty lots, moldering buildings including the former general store and auto garage, and a couple of crumbling mobile homes moved there from another location.
 On the edge of town, Rumford Avenue has just one remaining home.
-These three roads will either lead you to the grain elevator on the south side of town or a corn field on the north side.
+These three roads will either lead you to the grain elevator on the south side of town or a field of corn to the north.

 No matter how hard the residents of Tenney tried to keep the town independent, there simply wasn’t enough people to keep it running.
-In June of 2011, the three residents of Tenney voted 2-1 to dissolve the town.
+In June 2011, the three residents of Tenney voted 2-1 to dissolve the town.
 The responsibility of Tenney fell into the lap of Campbell Township, located about two miles to the west.
-The demise of Tenney meant that Funkley, Minnesota now holds the title of being the smallest town in the state.
-The population of Funkly currently stands at five.
+The demise of Tenney means that Funkley now holds the title of being the smallest town in the state.
+The population of Funkley currently stands at five.

 Thank you to Michael Carey for allowing me to use his photos of Tenney from 2008 in this article.
 You can see more of his photos on Flickr.